hicklin-james/ng-simple-color-picker/README.md

 ---

-Once you have included the files (either through bower or manually), you need to add the `ngSimpleColderPicker` module to your angular app.
+Once you have included the files (either through bower or manually), you need to add the `ngSimpleColorPicker` module to your angular app.
 You are now ready to use the directive.

 ### Using the directive